kaesonho/react-i13n-ga/README.md

 ReactI13n.getInstance().execute('pageview', {
     tracker: [tracker name], // optional
     page: [page url], // get the page url, or keep empty to let google analytics handle it
+    location: [page location], // get the page location, or keep empty to let google analytics handle it
     title: [page title] // get the page title, or keep empty to let google analytics handle it });